Max-109/Glance/README.md

 ##### Composition And Aggregation

-The best example of composition and aggregation in Glance is `Orchestrator`.
-It does not do every task itself.
-Instead, it is built from smaller objects: settings, history, memories, strategy factory, screen capture, transcription, LLM, OCR, TTS, and clipboard.
+The best example of composition and aggregation in Glance is the `Orchestrator` class.

+Composition is visible because `Orchestrator` is made from smaller objects: `LLMAgent`, `OCRAgent`, `TranscriptionAgent`, `HistoryManager`, `MemoryManager`, `ModeStrategyFactory`, `ClipboardService`, and others.
+Instead of keeping all runtime logic in one large class, each object has its own responsibility.

 ```python
 class Orchestrator: